AICoE/elyra-aidevsecops-tutorial/README.md

 <img alt="Updated Runtime Images List" src="https://raw.githubusercontent.com/thoth-station/elyra-aidevsecops-tutorial/master/docs/images/UpdatedRuntimeImageList.png">
 </div>

+We repear the same steps to add `download-dateset` image and `training` image as we need them for the Elyra Pipeline.

-## Request bucket for running the pipeline
+## Bucket required for running the pipeline

+You can use your own bucket credentials, setting them as env variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

-Using Operate First you can request one once you get access to your namespace:
+If you want a bucket from [Operate First][2], you can request one once you get access to your namespace:

 - [create a new bucket](https://github.com/operate-first/support/blob/main/docs/claiming_object_store.md).